 The key to conquering anxiety and depression is learning to sift through these thoughts, to find and accept your real genuine voice which is looking after you and to disregard the nonsense, irrational voice.

 Ignoring them all is as unhelpful as listening to them all and with help you will learn how to curate your thoughts and find yourself again.

-How many sessions are needed really depends on each person, but if you are keen to make changes within 6 sessions you will see a new you, but 10 to 12 sessions will generally get you to the person you want to be.
+How many sessions are needed really depends on each person, but if you are keen to make changes within 6 sessions you will see a new you, but 12 sessions will generally get you to the person you want to be.